johaGL/old_version_tracegroomer/README.md

 Three types of Tracer data are accepted by our `Tracegroomer.tidy` module:

-1. IsoCor results (.xlsx measurments file).
+1. IsoCor results (.tsv measurments file).
 2. Results provided by the VIB Metabolomics Expertise Center (El-Maven results are shaped by VIB MEC team into a multi-sheet .xlsx file).
 3. A 'generic' .xlsx measurments file.